This is the unlikely story of how one small French town came to have its very own Liberty Bell

 A legacy of liberty

-The Paccard Bell Foundry did its part to replace the great bells lost in the war and is still going strong.
+The Paccard Bell Foundry did its part to replace the great bells lost in the war and the company is still going strong.
 They have managed to weather the precipitous decline in demand for church bells, which in 2017 claimed London’s historic Whitechapel Bell Foundry, where the original Liberty Bell was originally cast.

 A brand new Liberty Bell replica at the Paccard Bell foundry